mdeckebach/blog/posts/my-sql-formatting-guide.rst

     FROM
         customers

-Did you even notice that the first example is incorrect?
+Did you even notice that the first example has is incorrect and will error?

 10. Avoid quotation marks
 =========================